top

 Spotlight on Women Architects – Anna Heringer

-In our series “Spotlight on Women Architects”, we are introducing the work of female architects to you at regular intervals – such as Anna Heringer, who is a true believer in clay building.
+In our series “Spotlight on Women Architects”, we regularly present the work of female architects – such as that of Anna Heringer, who is a true believer in clay building.
 Since founding her own office, she has devoted herself entirely to this material, which for her not only has ecological and economic advantages, but also enables users to participate in the building process itself.
 She was recently awarded the Federal Cross of Merit for her commitment.

 by Florian Heilmeyer | 12/27/2022